Exploring Rice: Take It Beyond White, Bland, and Boring

 Place rice in the strainer and rinse for 30 seconds under cold running water.
 Meanwhile, bring 12 cups of water to boil in the large saucepan.
 Add the rice, stir once, and allow to boil uncovered for 30 minutes.

 Pour into a strainer set in the sink; allow to drain thoroughly, and then return to the hot saucepan.
 Cover the pot and allow to stand off heat for 10 minutes.
 (This will steam the rice).
 Fluff with a fork, season to taste with salt, and serve.

-And, here are two Carb Diva recipes that use brown rice:
+And, here is a Carb Diva recipe that uses brown rice:

 White rice is defined by the length of the grain.

 ...has a long, slender kernel 4 to 5 times as long as it is wide.
 This type cooks fluffy, with separate grains—no stickiness.

 Basmati is a type of long-grain white rice that grows in northern India and Pakistan.
 It is more expensive than regular white long-grain, but well worth the cost if used in a dish in which it can shine as the star of the show, as a simple side dish, or accompaniment to a Middle Eastern, Indian, or Persian meal.
 Basmati has a lower moisture content that regular long-grain white rice; it needs to be soaked for at least one-half hour.
 Soaking allows the grains to absorb water and thus cook evenly.
 Cook by boiling in water.